buonotti/apisense/README.md

 ![Build](https://github.com/buonotti/apisense/actions/workflows/codeql.yml/badge.svg)

 Apisense is a project that is used to monitor given endpoints in the most flexible way and generate reports about the state of the returned data.
-If you want to know more check [The abstrakt](./Abstrakt.md)
+If you want to know more check: [About](./About.md)

 ## Installation